xendit/xendit-sdk-ios/README.md

 Our SDK is compatible with iOS apps supporting iOS 8.0 and above

 ## Installation
-There are two options install the Xendit iOS SDK:
+There are two options to install Xendit iOS SDK:
 1. Cocoapods https://cocoapods.org/pods/Xendit
 2. Visit our releases page https://github.com/xendit/xendit-sdk-ios/releases and download the static framework Xendit.framework.zip